Isaac-Gaches/rust-chat-server/README.md

 # Rust Chat Server
 A very simple but high performance backend.
-This was my first look into web dev for a weekend and it was certainly interesting.
+This was my first look into web dev for a weekend.

 # Usage
 https://rust-chat-server-edmk.onrender.com